microsoft/playwright/docs/src/api/class-android.md

 (async () => {
   const browserServer = await _android.launchServer({
     // If you have multiple devices connected and want to use a specific one.
-    // By default it will use the first one.
     deviceSerialNumber: '<deviceSerialNumber>',
   });
   const wsEndpoint = browserServer.wsEndpoint();